 PH Travels: Philadelphia itinerary

 Join Preservation Houston in September 2025 for an inspiring journey to Philadelphia, a city where history, art and innovation converge.
 This draft itinerary offers a glimpse of the thoughtfully curated experiences that await.
-Please note that plans may change as we finalize the schedule.
-We’ll post updates here, and travelers who register for the Philadelphia trip will receive detailed information as it becomes available.
+Plans may change as we finalize the schedule.
+We’ll post any updates here, and travelers who register for the Philadelphia trip will receive detailed information as it becomes available.

 Day 1: Welcome to Philadelphia

-Wednesday, September 17 The trip begins as you settle in at the stylish Hotel Palomar, located near Rittenhouse Square in one of Philadelphia’s most vibrant neighborhoods.
-In the evening, we’ll gather for a welcome happy hour at the Bok Bar, a South Philly rooftop with sweeping city views followed by dinner at the storied Palizzi Social Club (which is opening that evening just for us).
-It’s a perfect way to connect with fellow travelers and kick off the adventure.
+Wednesday, September 17 — The trip begins as you settle in at the stylish Hotel Palomar, located near Rittenhouse Square in one of Philadelphia’s most vibrant neighborhoods.
+In the late afternoon, we’ll gather for a welcome happy hour at Bok Bar, a South Philly rooftop with sweeping city views, followed by dinner at the storied Palizzi Social Club — opening that evening just for us.
+It’s a perfect way to connect with your fellow travelers and kick off the adventure.

 Day 2: Historic landmarks and urban innovation

-Thursday, September 18 — Discover the Colonial heart of Philadelphia with a guided tour that brings the city’s founding history to life.
-As we explore, you’ll gain a feel for the city’s innovative grid plan, which dates back to its founding in 1682.
-We’ll enjoy lunch at the historic Bourse in Philadelphia’s Old City followed by a special tour of works from Mural Arts, the country’s largest public art program, and a visit to Philadelphia’s iconic City Hall.
-We’ll wrap the day up with a private dinner at The Dandelion, a favorite spot near Rittenhouse Square.
+Thursday, September 18 — We’ll begin our first full day in Philly with a guided walk through the Colonial heart of Philadelphia that brings the city’s founding history to life.
+Along the way, we’ll get a feel for the city’s innovative 1682 grid plan and how it shaped urban growth.
+After a special tour of works from Mural Arts, the nation’s largest public art program, we’ll stop for lunch at the iconic Reading Terminal Market.
+The afternoon will include visits to two jaw-dropping landmarks, the PSFS Building and City Hall.
+We’ll recap the day over a private dinner at The Dandelion, a favorite spot near Rittenhouse Square.

 Day 3: The suburbs and the Benjamin Franklin Parkway

-Friday, September 19 — We’ll begin the day with an exclusive tour of Lynnewood Hall, a stunning Gilded Age estate poised to become one of the nation’s largest preservation projects, before visiting Louis Kahn’s exquisite Margaret Esherick House in Chestnut Hill, a neighborhood known for its charm and character.
-After lunch we’ll return to the city for a tour of the Barnes Foundation, a world-class museum celebrated for its art collection and intriguing history.
-Wrap up the day with a stroll along the grand Benjamin Franklin Parkway, often called “Philadelphia’s Champs-Élysées.”
+Friday, September 19 — Our morning in suburban Philadelphia will begin with an exclusive tour of Lynnewood Hall, a Gilded Age estate in Elkins Park poised to become one of the nation’s largest preservation projects.
+From there we’ll head to Chestnut Hill to explore Louis Kahn’s exquisite Margaret Esherick House before breaking for a catered lunch at the Morris Arboretum and Gardens — followed by time for you to explore the arboretum’s grounds.
+In the afternoon, we’ll return to the city for a tour of the Barnes Foundation, home to one of the world’s great art collections.
+Wrap up your day with a stroll along the grand Benjamin Franklin Parkway, often called “Philadelphia’s Champs-Élysées,” before an evening and dinner on your own.

 Day 4: West Philadelphia and the art museum